jlmelville/uwot/README.md

 default `perplexity = 50`, the nearest neighbor search needs to find 150 nearest neighbors per data point, an order of magnitude larger than the UMAP defaults.
 This leads to a less sparse input graph and hence more edges to sample.
-Combined with the increased number of epochs, expect `lvish` to be slower than `umap` (with default single-threaded settings, it took about 16 minutes to embed the MNIST data under the same circumstances as described in the "Performance" section).
+Combined with the increased number of epochs, expect `lvish` to be slower than `umap`: with default single-threaded settings, it took about 20 minutes to embed the MNIST data under the same circumstances as described in the "Performance" section.
+With `n_threads = 4`, it took 7 minutes.
+In addition, storing those extra edges requires a lot more memory than the `umap` defaults: my R session increased by around 3.2 GB, versus 1 GB for `umap`.

 ## License